 The Bachelor of Arts in English provides a strong background in the study of English.
-The program stresses literary analysis, diversity, critical thinking, and written and oral communication skills through a rigorous curriculum of literature, composition, language and linguistics, and communication studies.
+The BA in English program stresses literary analysis, diversity, critical thinking, and written and oral communication skills through a rigorous curriculum of literature, composition, language and linguistics, and communication studies.
 It is an excellent preparation for careers in teaching, media, advertising, writing, and publishing; for graduate or professional studies in English, communications, or law; and for advancement in any field in which communication skills are important.
-Students interested in creative writing may choose the Concentration in Creative Writing.
+Students interested in creative writing may choose the concentration in creative Writing.

-Note: Students interested in teaching English or Language Arts in middle or secondary schools should consider enrolling in the Single Subject Matter Preparation Program or the major in English with Single Subject Teaching Credential.
+Note: Students interested in teaching English or language arts in middle or secondary schools should consider enrolling in the single subject matter preparation program or the major in English with single subject credential.

 Program Learning Outcomes

 - Knowledgeably discuss the major writers, works, movements, and periods of the British and American literary traditions.